prog-lessons/courses/Coursera-Algorithmic-Toolbox/README.md

 ## Coursera: Algorithmic Toolbox

 This repository contains my work for the course [Algorithmic Toolbox](https://www.coursera.org/learn/algorithmic-toolbox) that was created by UC San Diego and delivered through Coursera.
-The solutions are implemented in Java.
+The solutions were implemented in Java.

 **Disclaimer:** The below solutions are **for reference only**.
 Please design and implement your own algorithms to pass the course.